Inquiry Learning Basics for New Teachers

 • 1 day to present (optional)

-Start with structured inquiry, a model in which the teacher retains most of the control.
-(See our related post on the four types of inquiry learning for more information.)
-Structured inquiry strongly resembles a traditional teacher-led unit with one essential question guiding the learning.
+Start with guided inquiry, a model in which the teacher retains most of the control.
+Guided inquiry resembles a traditional teacher-led unit with one or more essential questions guiding the learning.

 • Use graphic organizers to help students organize their thoughts